jabranemohamed/bank-account-kata/readme.md

 - Java 11
 - Intellij Ultimate 2020.3
 - Spring Boot 2.4.3
-- I tried to use similar Technologies used in the Marked to make the demo little bit real.
+- I tried to use similar technologies used in the Marked to make the demo little bit real.

 ### Installing
 - Download the project from Github